 Required Education and Experience Information: This announcement contains a description of the experience and/or education required for the classification.
 Applicants are responsible for clearly explaining prior work experience and/or providing all information which supports the application at the time the application is filed.
 To be creditable, any required accredited college or university education must be verifiable from a reliable source within the United States or its territories or possessions, and information identifying that source must be submitted with the application.
 Nothing can be added to an application once the announcement period has closed.
 NOTE: Materials submitted with applications become the property of the Clerk of Courts and cannot be returned.

 Starting Pay: Starting salary is normally the minimum of the salary range.

-Identification Requirements: In accordance with the Immigration Reform and Control Act of 1986, and the reporting requirements of the Internal Revenue Service and the Florida State Pension System, applicants must be prepared to present a valid governmentally issued Driver License/Photo I.D. at the time of selection interview.
+Identification Requirements: In accordance with the Immigration Reform and Control Act of 1986, and the reporting requirements of the Internal Revenue Service and the Florida State Pension System, applicants must be prepared to present a valid government issued I.D. during the pre-employment process.
 Once employed all requirements of the Immigration Reform and Control Act of 1986 must be met.

 Smoking Policy: County's Commission Resolution 91-2047 prohibits smoking in county government buildings, facilities and vehicles.

 The Clerk of Courts Office offers a full benefit package to all full time budgeted employees.
 The following is a benefit list of "Clerk Paid Benefits" and "Clerk Sponsored Benefits".

 Clerk Paid Benefits: Below is a list of benefits fully paid for by the Clerk of Courts office.